webplatform/docs/css/properties/opacity/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The opacity property controls transparency and opacity of an element.
+Its values range from 0 to 1.
 Assuming defaults at parent level, an element with an opacity of 1 is completely opaque, whereas and element with an opacity of 0 is completely transparent.
 The opacity used when rendering an element is the product of its opacity and the opacity of its ancestors.}}
 {{CSS Property
 |Initial value=1
 |Applies to=All elements